menu

 NeighborhoodScout's exclusive research revealed that 93.2% of the adult residents in the Hartranft East neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 96.1% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Hartranft East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.0% of the neighborhoods in America.
+In addition, the Hartranft East neighborhood stands out for having an average per capita income lower than 96.0% of the neighborhoods in the United States.

 Also, single parenting is hard.
 But you don't have to tell the Hartranft East neighborhood about it; they already know.
 18.2% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 95.8% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.